Is your engine making strange noises or harsh burning smells? If so, then it’s time to bring your car in to the auto repair shop.

 How does the engine control system work?

 The engine control computer system is a complex piece of machinery that includes many working parts.
 A vast network of switches and sensors monitor engine operations and convert this data to electrical signals which are then sent to the main computer.
-Based on these signals, the computer then commands the ignition system, the fuel system, and the emission control system in order to control different aspects of the vehicle.
+Based on these signals, the computer then commands the ignition system, the fuel system, and the emission control system in order to control different aspects of your car or truck.

 Different parts of the engine house different sensors, including: